 § 12 Product Owner Team.
 A Product Owner Team works under the leadership of a single Chief Product Owner and helps him or her in Product Backlog management across Value Areas.

 § 19 Mitosis.
-If the product grows beyond the capacity of a single, high-performing Scrum Team to deliver, new developers may be hired.
-With too many people in the Development Team, the team is split into two smaller Development Teams.
+If the product grows beyond the capacity of a single, high-performing Scrum Team to deliver, the team may hire addition developers.
+With too many people in the Development Team, the team splits into two smaller Development Teams.
 Organize the teams so that they remain Cross-Functional Teams and work across all parts of the product.
 The teams must keep delivering end-user functionality from a single Product Backlog.
 Organize development so that the Cross-Functional Teams can keep delivering end user functionality, following Conway’s Law.

 § 42 Scrum of Scrums.
-With multiple teams working from the same Product Backlog, alignment with the product Vision must be preserved.
+With multiple teams working from the same Product Backlog, it is crucial to keep them all aligned with the product Vision.
 The self-organizing Development Teams collaborate to deliver common Sprint Goals, and coordinate with each other to resolve emergent issues and dependencies.

 § 45 MetaScrum.
-Regularly coordinate among multiple products within an enterprise, and entertain management input through a forum comprising the Product Owner and executive management, which works on aligning the expectations of management stakeholders.
+Regularly coordinate among multiple products within an enterprise, and entertain management input through a forum that includes the Product Owners and executive management, which works on aligning the expectations of management stakeholders.

 § 55 Organizational Sprint Pulse.
 All the teams work in the same Sprint cadence and schedule to maintain a consistent view on progress.
 All teams together develop an integrated single Product Increment each Sprint that is a Done contribution to furthering the Vision.

 § 97 Value Areas.
-The product domains become too broad for all teams to understand, yet the product cannot be split into separate products.
+The product domains become too broad for all teams to understand, yet it is not possible to divide the product into separate sub-products in the market.
 The teams specialize according to areas of customer value, each one continuing to be cross-functional across its value area.
 This is a temporary organization, put in place until teams again grow to be cross-functional teams.

 Frederick P. Brooks, Jr. “The Mythical Man-Month.”
 In The Mythical Man-Month: Essays on Software Engineering.
 Addison-Wesley, 1975, Chapter 2.